False Positives Explained: Why You Tested Allergic to a Food You Eat Every Day

 Referral requiredUsually yes, via GPGenerally not required

-CostFree at point of useFees apply; full breakdown provided before testing
+CostFree at point of useFees apply and may vary; a full breakdown of costs will be provided before any testing is undertaken

 Scope of testingDetermined by specialistCan be tailored to individual concerns